 The Partnership entered into an employment agreement with Mr. Ambury effective as of April 28, 2008.
-Mr. Ambury will serve as Chief Financial Officer and Treasurer of the Partnership and its subsidiaries.
+Mr. Ambury will serve as Chief Financial Officer and Treasurer of the Partnership and its subsidiaries on an at-will basis.
 The employment agreement provides for one year's salary as severance if Mr. Ambury's employment is terminated without cause or by Mr. Ambury for good reason.